aoxls/gulp-res-version/README.md

 # gulp-res-version

-Append hash version code to the resource references in html and css files.
+Append file hash as a querystring to the resource references in html and css files.

 ## Installation